tonethar/IGME-330-Fall-2021/projects/p3-overview-and-tips.md

     - Effects could implemented on a second canvas like we did in the "Paint" Demo (see mycourses week 13 for files)
     - Not everything has to be drawn at 60 frames/second - use `setTimeout()` or similar to achieve this

+6. Get inspired!

+    - The power of the canvas is that you can draw *anything* on it!
+    - Try googling "audio visualizations" or "data visualizations" and get some ideas!

 <a id="game-tips" />